wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 >[Plugin homepage](https://www.vcita.com/software/wordpress_contact_form?o=WP&invite=WP "vCita contact form for WordPress") | [Video Tutorials](http://www.vcita.com/education_center "tutorials") | [FAQ & Support](http://support.vcita.com/home "vCita support forum") | [For Web Professionals](https://www.vcita.com/partners/web-professionals?invite=WP&o=WP "partners")

 http://www.youtube.com/watch?v=zFCzJJew63o

-= Create the contact form you need - no coding required: =
-* **Classic Form**– Choose a contact form template and customize the contact form fields, colors, fonts and layout.
-* **Dynamic Contact Form** – Designed to encourage more visitors on your site to take action and dramatically increase your lead generation.
-The vCita dynamic contact form is placed at the bottom of every page on your website, and displays a contact button or a lightBox to generate more leads.
-* **Sidebar contact widget** – Add a contact box to the sidebar of your website.

 = Free Contact Form Builder Key features: =